bryancole/raypier_optics/doc/source/cython_branch_info.rst

 (In a 4-mirror model, 8x faster than numpy for 60 rays, 25x faster for 1000 rays
 and 75x faster for 2500 rays).

-The main tracing functionality is provided by two new (compiled) modules:
+The main tracing functionality is provided by three new (compiled) modules:
  - ctracer
  - cfaces
+ - cmaterials

 "ctracer" provides the following extension types:
  - Ray